 Pressured by unmet clinical needs affecting tenths of millions of patients in the world, Resalis Therapeutics is advancing its pipeline of first-in-class anti-miRNA compounds toward clinical validation, supported by robust preclinical evidence generated at Beth Israel Deaconess Medical Center (Harvard Medical School, Boston – US) and Aalborg University (Copenhagen, Denmark).

-Riccardo Panella, PhD, Assistant Professor in Cancer Biology and Genetics at the Center for Genomic Medicine at Desert Research Institute.
-He obtained his PhD in Molecular Oncology in 2013 at the University of Perugia in Italy after which he was awarded a post-doctoral fellowship form the Marie Curie Foundation in 2014.
-He worked for six years at Beth Israel Deaconess Medical Center Cancer Institute / Harvard Medical School Cancer Center.
+Riccardo Panella, PhD is serving as Assistant Professor at the Center for RNA medicine in the Copenhagen campus of Aalborg University in Denmark and he is leading a team that is currently investigating the role of non-coding RNAs in metabolic homeostasis and how it affects human metabolism.
+He obtained his master’s degree in biotechnology as well as his Ph.D. in Molecular Oncology at the University of Perugia in Italy after which he was awarded a post-doctoral fellowship from the Marie Curie Foundation in 2014.
+He worked for six years as a post-Doctoral fellow at Beth Israel Deaconess Medical Center Cancer Institute / Harvard Medical School Cancer Center.
 Dr. Panella has focused his entire career on translational medicine, with the main goal of developing new treatment options and new therapeutic approaches to disease.
 His expertise lies in the application of non-coding RNA as both a therapeutic target and as a cutting-edge technology for developing new therapeutic paradigms.
-In the laboratory, his team is currently investigating the role of non-coding RNAs in metabolic homeostasis and how it affects human metabolism.
-Specifically, they are striving to understand non-coding RNA’s metabolic functions in cancer and other metabolically relevant diseases to disentangle the mechanistic relationship between microRNAs, metabolism, and cancer progression, particularly in advanced and metastatic tumors.
-These studies include investigations of the roles on non-coding RNA in multiple types of cancer, including, but not limited to: breast cancer, leukemia, lung, and liver cancer.

 Pietro is a biomedical engineer with over a decade of experience in life sciences investments and innovation.
 He is a founding partner at Claris Ventures, investment firm based in Turin (Italy), with focus on early-stage biotech ventures.
 He started his career at LifeSciences Consultants in 2010 and later joined Innogest VC firm’s healthcare practice.
 Prior to launching Claris Ventures, he was involved in financing rounds of several Italy-based biopharma startup companies, acting as an independent director at Kither Biotech (PI3Kγ-inhibitors for cystic fibrosis treatment) and Restorative Neurotechnologies (digital therapies for neurological rehab).
 Pietro received an M.Sc. in Biomedical Engineering from Politecnico di Torino (Italy) and an MBA from Collége des Ingenièurs (France/Italy).